Skip to main content

 What about chemical exposure from spraying?

-I have farm debt, how much cover should I be thinking about?
+I have farm debt.
+How much cover should I be thinking about?

 Does the type of farming I do change the occupation rating?

-I am a farm employee or labourer rather than the owner, am I rated the same?
+I am a farm employee or labourer rather than the owner.
+Am I rated the same?

-What about chemical exposure, do I need to disclose pesticide and herbicide handling?
+Do I need to disclose pesticide and herbicide handling?

 Can my farm business cover the cost of a replacement worker if I am injured?

-I do crop dusting or aerial spraying, is that covered?
+I do crop dusting or aerial spraying.
+Is that covered?

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).